 \subsection{Parameterization}

 We set the model parameters to standard values in the literature.
 One model period corresponds to one year, and we model $H = 72$ overlapping generations.
-The model ages $h = 1$ to $72$ corresponds to adult life from $21$ years to $92$ years.
+The model ages $h = 1$ to $72$ correspond to adult life from $21$ years to $92$ years.
 The age dependent efficient units of labor are chosen to generate a life-cycle profile of labor income and are shown in figure \ref{fig:OLG_laborendowment}.

-The preferences are set to standard values in the literature.
 We set the coefficient of relative risk aversion at $\gamma = 2$ and patience to $\beta = 0.96$.
 We assume strict borrowing constraints with $\underline{b}=\underline{k}= 0$.
 The adjustment costs for capital are set to $\xi^{\text{adj}}=0.1$.
 The persistence of the logarithm of TFP is set to $\rho=0.85$, and the standard deviation of innovations to the logarithm of TFP is set to $\sigma^A=0.03$.
 The long-run depreciation of capital in normal times is given by $\delta = 0.1$.
-The parameters governing the depreciation of capital in the diaster regime are given by $\rho^\delta=0$, $\sigma^\delta=0.2$ and $\mu^\delta = -1.10$, implying 50\% higher depreciation in the disaster when $\log(D_t) = \mu^\delta$.
+The parameters governing the depreciation of capital in the disaster regime are given by $\rho^\delta=0$, $\sigma^\delta=0.2$ and $\mu^\delta = -1.10$, implying 50\% higher depreciation in the disaster when $\log(D_t) = \mu^\delta$.
 The per-period probability to enter into the disaster state is 6\% and the per-period probability to exit the disaster state is 33.33\%, implying $\pi^{n\rightarrow n} = 0.94$ and $\pi^{d \rightarrow d} = 2/3$.
 The parameter values are summarized in Table \ref{tab:OLG_params}.